TrapFrogBubblez/desktop-shortcut-watcher/README.md

 ![Ubuntu](https://img.shields.io/badge/OS-Ubuntu-orange)

-Automatically creates Desktop shortcuts for new or updated applications on GNOME-based Linux systems.
+Automatically create Desktop shortcuts for new or updated applications on GNOME-based Linux systems.
 This tool monitors `.desktop` launcher files from Snap, Flatpak, `.deb`, and local installations, ensuring your Desktop always has shortcuts for visible GUI apps.

 ---